Deepen your existing knowledge of computing with this research-focused degree.

+A research project is completed in your final year of study as a capstone experience.
 This is a substantial piece of individual research conducted under the supervision of an academic.
-It is completed over 2 semesters (12 units each semester) and submission of a formal thesis as well as two presentation seminars is required.
+It is completed over two semesters (12 units each semester).

 For more information please visit Programs & Courses